ppy/osu-wiki/wiki/Tournaments/NDC/2025/en.md

 | *4th place* | 7.5% (€56,25) |
 | *5th & 6th place* | 2.5% (€18,75) |

-The tournament and prizepool is sponsored by both the organisation and community members.
-Donators can choose how much of their donation they want to go to either the prizepool or improving the tournament series:
+The tournament and prize pool was sponsored by both the organisation and community members.
+Donators could choose how much of their donation they wanted to go to either the prize pool or improving the tournament series:

 - ::{ flag=NL }:: [Lilily](https://osu.ppy.sh/users/6502403): €500
 - ::{ flag=NL }:: [Mr HeliX](https://osu.ppy.sh/users/2330619): €200